Sam Querrey: 2020–2021: Return to top doubles 100, out of top singles 100

-After an extended period of having struggles with form, not being able to pass the first round in a couple of Grand Slams since the 2020 Australian Open, Querrey found his form just before the start of the 2020 Wimbledon Championships, where he (unseeded) reached his 20th final, in the first edition of the Mallorca Championships with a 70-minute win against Frenchman Adrian Mannarino.
+After an extended period of having struggles with form, not being able to pass the first round in a couple of Grand Slams since the 2020 Australian Open, Querrey found his form just before the start of the 2021 Wimbledon Championships, where he (unseeded) reached his 20th final, in the first edition of the Mallorca Championships with a 70-minute win against Frenchman Adrian Mannarino.
 He lost in the final to Daniil Medvedev.

 At the 2021 US Open he reached the quarterfinals and semifinals in doubles partnering Steve Johnson as a wildcard pair.
 They were defeated in the semifinal by the eventual champions Rajeev Ram and Joe Salisbury.
 As a result, he reached No. 83 in doubles on September 13, 2021.
 He finished the year ranked outside the top 100 at No. 108.

 2022: Return to top 100, loss of form, out of top 250, retirement

-At the 2022 Queen's Club Championships he reached the second round as a qualifier.
+At the 2022 Queen's Club Championships, Querrey reached the second round as a qualifier.
 As a result, he moved back into the top 100 on June 20, 2022.
 Following a first round exit at 2022 Wimbledon Championships and at the 2022 Hall of Fame Open in Newport, he dropped out of the top 250 in the rankings.
 He received a wildcard for the 2022 US Open.

-He announced his retirement on August 30 and played his last matches in singles at the US Open where he lost in the first round to Ilya Ivashka and in doubles with good friend Steve Johnson where they lost in the first round to Wesley Koolhof and Neal Skupski.
+On August 30, 2022, Querrey announced his retirement, playing his final matches in singles at the US Open, where he lost in the first round to Ilya Ivashka, and in doubles with good friend Steve Johnson, where they lost in the first round to Wesley Koolhof and Neal Skupski.